dmitriz/aligna/opinionated/rules-js.md

 - Use `config/` for non-sensitive configuration files
 - Use `docs/` for project documentation beyond the README
 - Use `assets/` for static resources (images, fonts, etc.)
+- **Include a top-level `e2e/` directory** for end-to-end tests to improve discoverability for CI and QA workflows.

 ### Project Structure Options